HDCP 2.2 copy protection and 4K Ultra HD TV

 Play it safe and stick with name-brand TVs and components

 If you are shopping for a 4K TV, you should definitely look for HDCP 2.2 compatibility.
 Nearly all name-brand 2014 and newer 4K TVs have at least one HDMI input that’s compatible with HDCP 2.2.

 If you plan to complement your new 4K TV by also upgrading your A/V receiver or sound bar, you'll want to check to see if their inputs/outputs are HDMI 2.0 and HDCP 2.2 enabled.

 One clever workaround is to choose a 4K video source with dual HDMI outputs, which makes it possible for the video signal to bypass the receiver.
-Many Ultra HD Blu-ray players have this feature (see photo, above).
+Most current Ultra HD Blu-ray players have this feature (see photo, above).

-The transition to Ultra High Definition will certainly frustrate some early adopters who, at some point, won’t be able to watch some types of 4K content on their non-HDCP-2.2-capable TVs.
-But overall, the widespread adoption of HDCP 2.2 should help the entire 4K ecosystem grow and thrive by making Hollywood studios and other content providers feel confident about making more premium 4K material available.
+Despite those early hiccups, the widespread adoption of HDCP 2.2 will help the entire 4K ecosystem grow and thrive by making Hollywood studios and other content providers feel confident about making more premium 4K material available.